Affiliate links on Android Authority may earn us a commission. Learn more.

-A Google account gives you access to all of Google’s services, including Gmail, YouTube, Google+, Drive, and more.
-But what if you’ve had enough, can you delete gmail account information?
-Yep, you can absolutely close a Gmail account.
+A Google account grants you access to everything that Google offers, including Gmail, YouTube, Drive, and more.
+But what if you’ve had enough and want out?
+Can you delete a Google account permanently?
+Yes, you can absolutely can, and it takes just a few minutes.

-Before you go shutting things down, keep in mind there’s a lot of data you’ll be losing if you plan to delete your Google account.
-You may have a secondary account that you don’t use anymore, or have some other reason to do so, but if you want to delete your Google account permanently, it is quite easy to get done.
-Let’s take a look.
+Before you go rushing through the steps, keep in mind there’s a lot of data you’ll be losing forever if you go down this path.
+Google automatically deactivates accounts after 180 days, so you could just let the account go dormant.
+Of course, we’re not trying to talk you out of it.
+Maybe you have a secondary account you don’t use anymore or have another reason to hit the kill switch.
+If you want to delete your Google account permanently, it’s quite easy to do, and here’s how.

-- All Google services, such as Gmail, Drive, Calendar, and more, along with any data associated with these accounts, such as emails, photos, notes and more.
+- All Google services, such as Gmail, Drive, Calendar, and more, along with any data associated with these accounts, such as emails, photos, and notes.

-- Information that is saved with Chrome, including access to any free or paid Chrome apps and extensions.
+- Information saved with Chrome, including access to any free or paid Chrome apps and extensions.

-- If you use an Android smartphone, you will also lose access to any contacts linked to this account, as well as any data that is backed up using Android Backup services.
+- If you use an Android smartphone, you’ll also lose access to any contacts linked to this account, as well as any data that’s backed up using Android Backup services.

-- Finally, you will also lose the username permanently.
-You will not be able to sign up using the same username after you delete the account.
+- Finally, you’ll also lose the username permanently.
+You won’t be able to sign up using the same username after you delete the account.

-If you have used your Google account for a while, you’ll probably have some important data that needs saving, such as emails, notes, photos, and other information.
-If there isn’t a lot, you can download them individually, but Google provides a simple way to backup all your data.
+If you’ve had your Google account for a while, you’ll probably have some important data that needs saving, such as emails, notes, and photos.
+If there isn’t much, you can download it individually, but Google provides a simple way to backup all your data.

 - Open your Google account settings by going to accounts.google.com.